 The advanced input filter allows an improvement in the input/output pulse symmetry of the HVIC and helps to reject noise spikes and short pulses.
 This input filter has been applied to the HIN, LIN, and EN inputs.
-The working principle of the new filter is shown in Figures 17 and 18.
+The working principle of the new filter is shown in Figures 16 and 17.

-Figure 17 shows a typical input filter and the asymmetry of the input and output.
-The upper pair of waveforms (Example 1) show an input signal with a duration much longer then $t{FIL,IN}$; the resulting output is approximately the difference between the input signal and $t{FIL,IN}$.
-The lower pair of waveforms (Example 2) show an input signal with a duration slightly longer then $t{FIL,IN}$; the resulting output is approximately the difference between the input signal and $t{FIL,IN}$.
+Figure 16 shows a typical input filter and the asymmetry of the input and output.
+The upper pair of waveforms (Example 1) show an input signal with a duration much longer than $t{FIL,IN}$; the resulting output is approximately the difference between the input signal and $t{FIL,IN}$.
+The lower pair of waveforms (Example 2) show an input signal with a duration slightly longer than $t{FIL,IN}$; the resulting output is approximately the difference between the input signal and $t{FIL,IN}$.

-Figure 18 shows the advanced input filter and the symmetry between the input and output.
-The upper pair of waveforms (Example 1) show an input signal with a duration much longer then $t{\text{FIL.IN}}$; the resulting output is approximately the same duration as the input signal.
+Figure 17 shows the advanced input filter and the symmetry between the input and output.
+The upper pair of waveforms (Example 1) show an input signal with a duration much longer than $t{FIL,IN}$; the resulting output is approximately the same duration as the input signal.
 The lower pair of waveforms (Example 2) show an input signal with a duration slightly longer then $t{FIL,IN}$; the resulting output is approximately the same duration as the input signal.